Green Spaces & Gardens

 The dream…. the creation of a continuous walking path along Stony Run

-Many residents of Tuscany-Canterbury love to walk or run in the neighborhood.
-Of particular interest to many is the trail along the Stony Run Walking Path.
+Many residents of Tuscany-Canterbury love to walk or run along the Stony Run Walking Path.

-Today the path runs three continuous miles from the area near the Stieff Silver Factory (just north of 29th Street), north through Wyman Park, and then through the Linkwood Park in Tuscany-Canterbury and across Cold Spring Lane and into Roland Park to Northern Parkway.
+Today the path runs from the area near the Stieff Silver Factory (just north of 29th Street) runs north through Wyman Park, then through Linkwood Park in Tuscany-Canterbury, across Cold Spring Lane, and into Roland Park as far as Northern Parkway.

-The walking path follows the old Ma & Pa Railroad bed where possible and connects a number of fragmented trails that currently run along the stream.
+The walking path follows the old Ma & Pa Railroad bed where possible and connects several fragmented trails that currently run along the stream.
 The construction of two bridges in 2017 was the final link.
-The result is a continuous 3-mile path from the Jones Falls Trail at the Stieff Silver trailhead up to Northern Parkway.
+The result is a continuous 4.5 mile path from the Jones Falls Trail at the Stieff Silver trailhead up to Northern Parkway.

 Stoneyford Road and Linkwood